natcross/developer-portal/getting_started.rst

             (print "Synced user with id" (:id user) "\n") (print "Failed to sync user with id" (:id user) "\n"))))

-Now we can incorporate this new function into our original script:
+Putting it all together, we incorporate the `syncUser` function into our original script.

 .. code-box::